 Number three, Google business ghostwriters.

 I connected with a few ghostwriting service companies when I was trying to find a very specific, skilled ghostwriter for one of our clients.
+The ghostwriting service companies can be great if you want to have one source for a bunch of potential writers.

-We’ll cover that in a second, but first let’s explore what it can cost to hire a ghostwriter.
+We’ll cover that in a second but first, let’s explore what it can cost to hire a ghostwriter.

 When Book Launchers first started, we only helped you write your book with writing coaches.
 We didn’t have ghostwriters on our team.
 Then one of our clients said, “I don’t want to be the one to put the words to my expertise.”
 I tried to argue the benefits of writing his book, but he insisted, “It’s not a good use of my time.
 Find me a writer.”